Extreme local extrema of the sine-Gordon field: Introduction and main result

 \section{Introduction and main result}

-We consider the (continuum) sine-Gordon field on the two-dimensional torus $\Omega=\T^2$ with mass $m=1$ and coupling constants $z \in \R$ and $0<\beta<6\pi$.
+We consider the (continuum) sine-Gordon field on the two-dimensional torus $\Omega=\T^2$ with mass $m>0$ and coupling constants $z \in \R$ and $0<\beta<6\pi$.
 Regularised using a lattice of mesh $\epsilon$ such that $1/\epsilon$ is an integer, its distribution is the probability measure on $\R^{\Omega_\epsilon}=\{\varphi\colon \Omega_\epsilon \to \R\}$ given by

-where $\Omega_\epsilon =\T^2 \cap \epsilon\Z^2$ is the discretised unit torus and $\Delta^\epsilon$ is the discretised Laplacian, i.e., $\Delta^\epsilon f(x) = \epsilon^{-2} \sum_{y \sim x} (f(y)-f(x))$ with $x \sim y$ denoting that $x$ and $y$ are neighbours in $\epsilon\Z^2$.
+where $\Omega_\epsilon =\T^2 \cap \epsilon\Z^2$ is the discretised unit torus and $\Delta^\epsilon$ is the discretised Laplacian, i.e.\ $\Delta^\epsilon f(x) = \epsilon^{-2} \sum_{y \sim x} (f(y)-f(x))$ with $x \sim y$ denoting that $x$ and $y$ are neighbours in $\epsilon\Z^2$.

-For $z=0$ the periodic terms in \eqref{eq:DefinitionSGMeasure} disappear and remaining density is that of a multivariate Gaussian random variable with mean $0$ and covariance $(-\Delta^\epsilon + m^2)^{-1}$, also known as the (massive) Gaussian free field (GFF) on $\T^2$.
-In what follows we will use the notation $\nu^{\GFF_\epsilon}$ for the law on $\R^{\Omega_\epsilon}$ of this special case.
+For $z=0$ the periodic terms in \eqref{eq:DefinitionSGMeasure} disappears and the remaining density is that of a multivariate Gaussian random variable with mean $0$ and covariance $(-\Delta^\epsilon + m^2)^{-1}$, also known as the (massive) Gaussian free field (GFF) on $\T^2$.
+In what follows we use the notation $\nu^{\GFF_\epsilon}$ for the law on $\R^{\Omega_\epsilon}$ of this special case.